RoanH/osu-wiki/wiki/Rules/en.md

 # Rules

-These rules are the basis from which we help keep the osu! community a fun and welcoming place for everyone.
+This is test branch A. These rules are the basis from which we help keep the osu! community a fun and welcoming place for everyone.

 ## Community rules